-It’s no secret that becoming a certified house cleaner can lead to better job prospects and more work.
+It’s no secret that becoming a certified house cleaner, including obtaining specialized certifications like OSHA cleaning certification, can lead to better job prospects and more work.
 But, how exactly do you become certified as a house cleaner?
 This article will explore the different types of certifications available, as well as the process for obtaining them.

 Why Should You Become Certified?